krls2020/laravel-tutorial/README.md

    - Click "Add Service" and select "PostgreSQL"
    - Set hostname to "db"
    - Keep all other settings as default

-> 💡 **Note:** All services within your project are automatically connected via a private network and can access each other using their hostnames.

 ## Step 3 — Configuring Your Application